Property Assessment in the MD of Taber

 Once the Assessor has gathered all the pertinent data on properties in the municipality he/she will “stratify” or categorize the properties into comparable groups according to their location, use, age, type, characteristics, etc. For example, properties used primarily for residential purposes are classed as Residential, and may be further “stratified” by sub-class such as Vacant or Improved.
 Further “stratification” may include groupings based on age and type, for instance One-Story, Two-Story, Bi-level, Split-level, etc. This is important to ensure that properties are valued fairly and equitably with other similar properties.

-If you’ve recently purchased the property the Assessor may also ask for information about the circumstances of the sale to determine if it can be used as an indication of typical market conditions (comparable).
+If you have recently purchased the property, the Assessor may request sale information to determine if it is an indication of typical market conditions (comparable).
 This may include asking: What the use of the property was at the time of sale?
 Was it serviced?
 Was it purchased from a family member or an inheritance?
 Was there any personal property (e.g. appliances) included?
 Have there been any changes to the property since the sale?
 Information related to properties that have sold is analyzed and then utilized to ensure that assessments are comparable to typical market values as indicated by recent sales.

 Regulated properties such as Farm land and Machinery & Equipment are valued using the appropriate procedures, tables and rates set out by the Provincial Government in Legislation relating to each property class and type of property.
 For further information on your property assessment calculation please contact an assessor at the Municipal District of Taber Administration Office.